 Save Money on USPS Postage with Shipping Software

 Here’s a simple truth: buying discounted postage via shipping software is by far the one of the cheapest ways to ship with USPS.
-If you’re running an E-commerce business, accessing these discounts is really the only shot you have at competing with larger companies!
+If you’re running an eCommerce business, accessing these discounts is really the only shot you have at competing with larger companies!
 There’s a lot of options to buy postage online out there, and picking the right software can be a tough choice.
-However, Shipping School has a favorite, and we’re about to tell you all about it.